sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 USB Ports ✅ (2.0, 3.0/3.1)

-Touchpad ✅ (It's partially working, some gestures may not work; If you use dual boot, touchpad may not work on Windows/Linux/BSD for ACPI changes)
+Touchpad ✅ (It's partially working, some gestures may not work; If you use dual boot, touchpad may not work on Windows/BSD for ACPI changes; works fully on linux with xf86-input)

 HDMI ✅ (Works fully, HDMI Audio works too).